albeanski/automate-cloud-vpn/README.md

     - TERRAFORM_AUTO_APPROVE=true
   ...
 ```
-Now the entire autonation process will complete when creating the container, and no more user
+Now the entire automation process will complete when creating the container, and no more user
 interaction is required.

 #### 6. Run docker-compose in detached mode using: